Table of Contents

-Let’s simplify this using real life example.
+Let’s simplify this using real-life examples.

-It’s like a giant building where everything you need (kitchen, living room, bedroom) is all in one big space.
+It’s like a giant building where everything you need (kitchen, living room, bedroom) is in one big space.
 You don’t have separate rooms or floors for different activities; everything is combined into one big area.

 Pros of Monolithic Architecture

-Easy debugging: With all code located in one place, it’s easier to follow a request and find an issue.
+- Easy debugging: With all code located in one place, it’s easier to follow a request and find an issue.

 Cons of Monolithic Architecture

-Bug Fixing: Every module is combined in single system, if there is an error or bug in single module, it can destroy the entire system.
+- Bug Fixing: Every module is combined in single system, if there is an error or bug in single module, it can destroy the entire system.

-Deployment: A small change to a monolithic application requires the re-deployment of the entire application.
+- Deployment: A small change to a monolithic application requires the re-deployment of the entire application.

 What is Microservices Architecture?